Biking Trails • Hiking Trails

 What travellers are saying

-It is my aim to keep walking sections until I reach Melnbourne.
-I am looking forward to the Camberwell part of the trip where once again it reverts to na disused rail lineWritten 24 October 2021This review is the subjective opinion of a Tripadvisor member and not of Tripadvisor LLC.
-Tripadvisor performs checks on reviews. - Jeffry bEssendon, Australia13,801 contributionsThe Stockyards were an integral part of Melbourne's social and economic fabric from 1859 until they finally closed in 1987.
+- Jeffry bEssendon, Australia13,657 contributionsThe Stockyards were an integral part of Melbourne's social and economic fabric from 1859 until they finally closed in 1987.
 Much of the historic stock route has been preserved, including the holding pens.
 Apart from the hardware, you can follow the old stock route, which has been beautified, and is now a hiker biker trail.
 When I visited, the trail was easy to follow and very interesting.Written 29 September 2022This review is the subjective opinion of a Tripadvisor member and not of Tripadvisor LLC.
 Tripadvisor performs checks on reviews.

-- Jeffry bEssendon, Australia13,801 contributionsThe Maribyrnong River is Melbourne's second river.
+- Jeffry bEssendon, Australia13,657 contributionsThe Maribyrnong River is Melbourne's second river.
 It is especially important to people in the north and west of the city.
 The river rises in the Macedon Ranges, near Gisborne.
 Early explorers called it the Saltwater River, but it was renamed.
 The name "Maribyrnong" is derived from the language of the Wurundjeri people.
 It may mean "I can hear the sound of a ringtail possum" or "salty river."
 The Maribyrnong River plays host to many indigenous animals and waterbirds.
 Dolphins are somtimes sighted in the lower reaches of the river.
 A trip along the Maribyrnong River is always rewarding.
 The view over the river valley from Avondale Heights takes in the city of Melbourne in the distance.Written 1 June 2022This review is the subjective opinion of a Tripadvisor member and not of Tripadvisor LLC.
 Tripadvisor performs checks on reviews.

 - hocestbellumMelbourne, Australia276 contributionsLittle quaint secluded beach next to the Webb Dock.
 Which is not a bad think in any way.
 Actually this is why it is so nice.
 Children, lots of ethnic folk, locals.
 Everybody find here peace and contention.
 Far away from hip bustle of St Kilda et al. No showboating, misbehaving youth or inebriated characters here.
 It is super safe (next to Lifesavers Vic HQ) and local club members are always on patrol.
 Parking right next to the beach and behind is a fully equipped play grounds with distinct marine character installations and boardwalks.